OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

 ::

     class IContainer (Interface):
 	"""The interface to an object that allows set/get of its public attributes through the framework.
 	This interface is provided by the Container class."""

 	name = Attribute('the name of the Container')

 	parent = Attribute('the IContainer object containing this object, or None')

+    def add_child(obj, private=False):
+            """Add an object (must provide IContainer interface) to this Container, and make it a member of this Container's public interface if private is False."""

+    def remove_child(name):
+            """Remove the specified child from this container and remove any Variable objects from _pub that reference that child."""

-	 def create (type_name, name, version=None, factory=None):
+    def create (typ_name, name, version=None, factory=None):
             """Create an object with the given type and the given name within this Container."""

     def delete (name):
             """Remove the named object from this container and notify any observers"""

+    def contains (path):
+            """Return True if the child specified by the given dotted path name is publicly accessibly and is contained in this Container.
+            """

     def get_objs_by_type (typ, recurse=False, attrdict):
             """Return a list of objects of the specified type that also have attributes with values that match those passed in the attrdict dictionary.
 If type is an Interface, then a list of objects providing that interface will be returned."""

     def get_pathname ():
             """Return the name (dot delimited) that uniquely identifies this object's location within a hierarchy of IContainers"""

     def get (name):
-             """return the value of a public variable"""
+            """Return the value of a public Variable."""

-	 def multiget (names):
+    def getvar (name):
-             """Return a tuple of values corresponding to the supplied attribute names."""
+            """Return a public Variable."""

     def set (name, value):
             """Set the value of a public variable"""

-	 def multiset (pairs):
+    def setvar (name, varobj):
-             """Based on the tuple of input (name,value) pairs, set the values of the specified named variables."""
+            """Set the value of a public Variable to the value of the Variable var."""

-	 def save_state (out, format='cPickle'):
+    def save (out, format=constants.SAVE_CPICKLE):
             """Save the state of this object and its children to the given output stream.
 Pure Python classes generally won't need to override this because the base class version will suffice, but Python extension classes will have to override.
 The format can be supplied in case something other than cPickle is needed."""

-	 def restore_state (input, format='cPickle'):
+    def load (input, format=constants.SAVE_CPICKLE):
             """Replace the current object in the hierarchy with the object loaded from the input stream.
 Pure Python classes generally won't need to override this, but extensions will.
 The format can be supplied in case something other than cPickle is needed."""

     def config_from_obj (obj):
             """This is intended to allow a newer version of a component to configure itself based on an older version.
 By default, values of dictionary entries from the old object will be copied to the new one."""

-	 def move (old_name, new_name):
-             """move the named child object from the location indicated by the relative pathname old_name to the location indicated by new_name."""

 -------